Southern Airways Flight 932: Subsequent events at Marshall

 On November 15, 1970, a memorial service was held at the indoor, 8,500-seat Veterans Memorial Fieldhouse with moments of silence, remembrances, and prayers.
 The following Saturday, another memorial service was held at the outdoor, 18,000-seat Fairfield Stadium.
-Across the nation, many expressed their condolences.
 Classes at Marshall, along with numerous events and shows by the Marshall Artists Series (and the football team's game against the Ohio Bobcats), were cancelled and government offices were closed.
 A mass funeral was held at the field house and many of the dead were buried at the Spring Hill Cemetery, some together because bodies were not identifiable.

 The effects of the crash on Huntington went far beyond the Marshall campus.
 Because it was the Herd's only charter flight of the season, boosters and prominent citizens were on the plane, including a city councilman, a state legislator, and four physicians.
 Seventy children had at least one parent die in the crash, with 18 of them left orphaned.

-The crash of Flight 932 so devastated the local community that it almost led to the discontinuation of Marshall's football program.
-New coach Jack Lengyel, Marshall University students, and Thundering Herd football fans convinced acting Marshall president, Donald N. Dedmon, to reconsider cancelling the program in late 1970.
-In the following weeks, Lengyel was aided in his attempts by receivers' coach Red Dawson.
+On St. Patrick's Day, 1971, College of Wooster football coach Jack Lengyel was introduced as Marshall's new head coach.
+Lengyel said he immediately felt a connection to Marshall when he heard about the crash.
+In the following weeks, Lengyel's effort to rebuild the team was aided by receivers' coach Red Dawson.
 Dawson was a coach from the previous staff who had driven back from the East Carolina game along with Gail Parker, a freshman coach.
 Parker flew to the game, but did not fly back, having switched places with Deke Brackett, another coach.
 Dawson and Parker were buying boiled peanuts at a country store in rural Virginia when they heard the news over the radio.
 Before the trip, they were scheduled to go on a recruiting mission to Ferrum College after the ECU–Marshall game, in an ultimately unsuccessful effort to recruit junior college linebacker Billy Joe Mantooth.
 After the crash, Red Dawson helped bring together a group of players who were on the junior varsity football team during the 1970 season, as well as students and athletes from other sports, to form a 1971 football team.